Ephfullstack/Ephfullstack/README.md

 ## Experience
 **UK**  **BIOCENTRE** | **Laboratory Section Supervisor** |**_Milton Keynes_** 08/2021 - 04/2022

+In my role as a Laboratory Section Supervisor at UK BIOCENTRE, I played a vital role in enhancing laboratory technicians' expertise, encompassing:

-- Trained Laboratory technicians' skills such as Tecan Automation, QPCR/EPCR extraction, Cherry-picking, Manuals, Plate prep and Kingfisher and following SOP regulations.
+-Comprehensive training in advanced techniques, including Tecan Automation, QPCR/EPCR extraction, Cherry-picking, Manuals, Plate prep, and Kingfisher operations.
-- Adopted an array of skills such as, LIMS for data analysis, SARs cov2 testing, supervisor Leadership skills as well as team building skills.
+-Ensuring adherence to SOP regulations to maintain precision and compliance.

+I also acquired diverse skills:
+- in Laboratory Information Management System (LIMS) for efficient data management.
+-Contribution to SARs CoV-2 testing during the pandemic.
+-Demonstrated supervisory leadership, fostering a collaborative environment.
+-Effective team-building, optimizing individual strengths for collective success.

+This experience not only elevated the team's technical skills but also honed my leadership, adaptability, and collaboration abilities.

 **SITEL** **GROUP** | **Customer Service Specialist** | **_Remote_** 02/2021 - 08/2022

+During the challenging COVID-19 pandemic, I made significant contributions at SITEL GROUP:

-- Directly supported the NHS by heavily decreasing call traffic during the harsh COVID-19 Pandemic.
+- Played a pivotal role in supporting the NHS by substantially reducing call traffic.
-- Conducted Outbound calls to members of the public, providing guidance and Emergency assistance.
+- Conducted outbound calls to offer crucial guidance and emergency assistance to the public.
-- Used Outstanding Communication and Customer service skills to attain client attention
+- Leveraged exceptional communication and customer service skills to engage and assist clients effectively.
-- Recorded sensitive information via an online database.
+- Ensured the accurate recording of sensitive information in an online database.
+- My commitment to service and communication skills helped alleviate pressure on healthcare services and deliver essential support to those in need.

 **UKOMP** **LTD** | **Trainee Field Engineer** |**_Nationwide_** 06/2018 – 10/2019

+During my time at UKOMP LTD:

-- Assisted a Highly Advanced Team of Field Engineers around the UK and provided IT support and Services
+-Collaborated with a skilled team of field engineers across the UK, delivering comprehensive IT support and services.
-- Handled Contracts from Highly acclaimed tech company's such as HP, LINUX, HPE and DXC.
+-Managed contracts from prestigious tech companies like HP, LINUX, HPE, and DXC.
-- Obtained a range of Technical Skills such as Hardware Repairs, Software Debugging and Cable architecture.
+-Developed diverse technical skills encompassing hardware repairs, software debugging, and cable architecture.
-- Was able to express proficient communication skills as I assisted users both remotely and on site ensuring they received the best experience.
+-Demonstrated adept communication skills while assisting users both remotely and on-site, ensuring a seamless experience.
+My role was pivotal in providing effective IT solutions and fostering positive user interactions, contributing to the success of the team and client satisfaction.

 **MOTTO** **TODDINGTON SERVICES NORTHBOUND** |  **Team Leader** | **_Toddington_** 08/2017 - 06/2018

+At MOTTO TODDINGTON SERVICES NORTHBOUND:

-- Joined a family of retail associates at WHSmith where I was placed in charge of guiding a team of customer service assistants.
+-Became part of the WHSmith retail team, taking on the role of overseeing a group of customer service assistants.
+-Developed proficiencies in tasks including data logging, stock rotations, and cash handling procedures.
-- Achieved skills such as Data logging, Stock rotations and Cash handling procedures as well as improving planning, leadership, and communication skills to lead the team in an efficient and cost-effective manor
+-Enhanced skills in planning, leadership, and communication to efficiently lead the team and manage operations.
-- Strived to deliver the best customer service to our clients as well as ensuring I met given KPI targets.
+-Focused on delivering top-notch customer service to clients, consistently meeting and exceeding given KPI targets.
+My tenure at MOTTO TODDINGTON SERVICES NORTHBOUND showcased my ability to effectively manage teams, optimize processes, and maintain a high standard of customer service within a dynamic retail environment.

 ## Hobbies

-🏃‍♂️ Fitness: I go gym everyday and when i'm not at the gym i'm either at gymnastics, boxing or basketball.
+🏃‍♂️ Fitness: I'm committed to my fitness regimen, hitting the gym every day.
+When I'm not at the gym, you'll find me engaging in activities like gymnastics, boxing, or basketball.

-🌍 Travel: An aspiring Internet Nomad who lives for taking in and visiting different countries and cultures.
+🌍 Travel: I'm an enthusiastic aspiring Internet Nomad, driven by a passion for exploring diverse countries and cultures around the world.

-📹 Content creation: I love making short form or long form clips on tiktok, instagram and youtube.
+📹 Content Creation: I have a knack for crafting engaging content, whether it's short or long form, on platforms like TikTok, Instagram, and YouTube.

-👨‍🍳 Cooking: I really enjoy learning new recipes and making new dishes.
-My signature dish has to be Jappense katsu curry and rice.
+👨‍🍳 Cooking: I derive great satisfaction from experimenting with new recipes and creating delectable dishes.
+My signature culinary masterpiece is the Japanese katsu curry with rice.

-📚 Reading: When i'm not coding, i'm usually stuck inside of a self help, metaphysics or business novel.
-Currently reading: The Almanak of Naval Ravikant:      A guide to wealth and happiness by Eric Jorgenson.
+📚 Reading: Beyond coding, I'm an avid reader, diving into self-help, metaphysical, and business novels.
+Currently, I'm absorbed in "The Almanack of Naval Ravikant: A Guide to Wealth and Happiness" by Eric Jorgenson.